 Paired mentors will need to complete a background check in order to work with students.
 We will provide more information when that process begins.
 If you have already been fingerprinted in the past for a volunteering or teaching opportunity, please let us know in your application.

 Mentors and mentees will identify areas of interest and go through interviews with members of Out in Tech.
 Based on the application and those conversations, Out in Tech will then make the final pairings.

 For mentors, ideal candidates will be experienced STEM professionals comfortable helping students with small technical projects.
 However, we welcome volunteers from a broad range of tech-related fields, including sales, marketing, design, etc.

 Out in Tech will provide a suggested skeletal outline of topics and activities to cover during mentoring sessions.
 However, mentors and mentees are encouraged to use their creativity to build on this, dedicating time on particular areas of mutual interest and expertise.
 Mentors and mentees will spend time each week developing both functional and career-oriented skills for a future in tech.

 Students entering the program will be asked to prepare a small project that they expect to complete in eight weeks.
 They will then have the opportunity to present their projects as part of the program’s graduation in December.Mentors should guide initial project selection, and can help refine or modify projects, as necessary, throughout the program.

-Mentor/mentee meet-ups will ideally be done in-person, at a time and place of mutual choosing.
+If you’re selected for the NYC Mentorship program, mentor/mentee meet-ups will ideally be done in-person, at a time and place of mutual choosing.
 At least three events will be hosted at various sites around the city — dates/locations are still to be determined.